 Skip to main content

-Configure at least the following environment variables in the API service:
+At minimum, configure the following environment variables for the API service:

 • GIT_CREDENTIALS_KEY: Used to encrypt and store connection credentials.

-• BACKEND_PUBLIC_URL or PUBLIC_API_URL: Used to generate the Webhook URL displayed on the page.
+• BACKEND_PUBLIC_URL or PUBLIC_API_URL: Used to generate the Webhook URL for display.

-• FRONTEND_URL: The address to redirect to the Web after GitHub installation is complete.
+• FRONTEND_URL: The URL to redirect to after GitHub installation is completed.

 • GITHUB_APP_SLUG: The slug of the GitHub App (used to generate installation and management pages).